Road biking in the Lake Louise area

 ![]() |

-10.5 km one way |
+9.8 km |

 ![]() |

-28 km one way |
+28 km |

 ![]() |

-15 km one way |
+14 km |

 ![]() |

-230 km one way |
+230 km |

-Easy Rides
+Easy rides

 Great Divide

-Moderate Rides
+Moderate rides

 Bow Valley Parkway

-From Lake Louise to Castle Junction, the Bow Valley Parkway (1A) winds through montane forest near the Bow River.
+Description: From Lake Louise to Castle Junction, the Bow Valley Parkway (1A) winds through montane forest near the Bow River.
 This is a busy road with narrow shoulders; consider riding midweek when traffic is lighter.
 Numerous short hikes, viewpoints and interpretive signs are accessible from the road.
-The Bow Valley Parkway continues farther eastward towards the town of Banff and reconnects with the Trans-Canada Highway or the Banff Legacy Trail, after an additional 21 km, making the entire Bow Valley Parkway 49 km in length or 98 km return to Lake Louise
+The Bow Valley Parkway continues farther eastward towards the town of Banff and reconnects with the Trans-Canada Highway or the Banff Legacy Trail, after an additional 21 km, making the entire Bow Valley Parkway 49 km in length or 98 km return to Lake Louise.

-Difficult Rides
+Difficult rides

 Moraine Lake Road

-Starting Point: Lake Louise Visitor Centre
+Starting point: Lake Louise Visitor Centre

 Icefields Parkway

-Starting Point: Lake Louise Visitor Centre.
-(You can access the start of the parkway by crossing the pedestrian bridge over the Trans-Canada Highway, near the western end of Sheol Road, then riding along the bike path beside Highway 1 westward, until it connects with the Icefields Parkway)
+Starting point: Lake Louise Visitor Centre.
+(You can access the start of the parkway by crossing the pedestrian bridge over the Trans-Canada Highway, near the western end of Sheol Road, then riding along the bike path beside Highway 1 westward, until it connects with the Icefields Parkway).

 Related links